wlg1/wlg1.github.io/ch2.1.md

 Other areas used: word2vec (don’t go into detail, just mention.
 Details is when click on this technique to get its page.
 We want to extract techniques from a paper one by one, not multiple papers at once.)

 TECHNIQUES SO FAR: Dot product to measure relationship strength.
-In figure, bold the relationship and comment on it in bold in writing too
+In figure, bold the relationship and comment on it in bold in writing too.
+Include link to technq page.

 **Normal vector to define hyperplane direction**